New York Presbyterian’s Innovative Approach to Patient Experience During the Pandemic

 Rick also gets insight into how people are doing by opening up to them.
 He revealed, “I found as a leader, the most important thing I can do is be transparent about my own feelings.”
 Rick asks how his employees are doing at every meeting to bring conversations about mental well-being out of the shadows.
 “When you normalize [talking about your emotions], you neutralize the ‘suck it up’ culture a little bit,” he mentioned.

 “I found as a leader, the most important thing I can do is be transparent about my own feelings.”

 Rick urged other healthcare organizations to check on their teams on a regular basis.
 “We need to take care of each other through this.
-We need to go beyond the niceties. . . .
-We really have to watch and care for each other in a much more intense way.”
+We need to go beyond the niceties and really have to watch and care for each other in a much more intense way.”
 Quality Reviews®’ product Q-Engagement lets healthcare organizations find out how healthcare workers are doing by sending out employee satisfaction surveys.
 If people don’t feel comfortable sharing in an open setting, it can help you find out what they need to get through this tough time.
 Better employee wellness translates to a better experience for patients, too.

-Starting and continuing the conversation about emotional health helps reduce burnout and risk in healthcare systems, and, as a result, plays a key role in enhancing the patient experience.
+Starting and continuing the conversation about emotional health helps reduce burnout and risk in healthcare systems.
+This also plays a key role in enhancing the patient experience.